gsampaio-rh/local-llm-langchain-chatbot/README.md

 # Local LLM Langchain ChatBot

 ## Introduction
-The Local LLM Langchain ChatBotis a tool designed to simplify the process of extracting and understanding information from archived documents.
+The Local LLM Langchain ChatBot a tool designed to simplify the process of extracting and understanding information from archived documents.
 At the heart of this application is the integration of a Large Language Model (LLM), which enables it to interpret and respond to natural language queries about the contents of loaded archive files.

 This application is particularly useful for those who need to sift through extensive archives and extract meaningful insights without manually reviewing each document.
 It's an asset for researchers, data analysts, historians, and anyone dealing with large volumes of archived material.

-## Key Technologies:

-- **Langchain**: This forms the core of the application, integrating Large Language Models (LLMs) to interpret and respond to natural language queries.
-- **ChromaDB**: Employed for efficient data management and retrieval, ChromaDB enhances the application's ability to handle large datasets.
-- **FAISS** (Facebook AI Similarity Search): Used for efficient similarity search and clustering of dense vectors, crucial for processing and retrieving information from the archives.
-- **HuggingFace Hub**: The application utilizes HuggingFace Hub to download and implement the necessary models, ensuring access to the latest and most efficient AI models.
-- **Instructor**: Instruction-finetuned text embedding model that can generate text embeddings tailored to any task (e.g., classification, retrieval, clustering, text evaluation, etc.) and domains (e.g., science, finance, etc.) by simply providing the task instruction, without any finetuning.
-- **LLAMACPP**: A Python interface for the LLaMA model, offering efficient interaction with the language model.

 ## Key Technologies: